-UNC ranks 32nd among the world’s top 1,000 research universities and 11th among U.S. public campuses, according to the 2017 U.S. News and World Report Best Global Universities rankings.
+UNC ranks 34th among the world’s top 1,000 research universities, tied with the University of Sydney, and 10th among U.S. public campuses, according to the 2018 U.S. News and World Report Best Global Universities rankings.

-The University of North Carolina at Chapel Hill ranks 56th worldwide and 29th among U.S. universities, according to the Times Higher Education World University Rankings for 2016-2017.
+The University of North Carolina at Chapel Hill ranks 56th worldwide, tied with the University of Minnesota, and 30th among U.S. universities, according to the Times Higher Education World University Rankings for 2017-2018.
 In the same world rankings, UNC ranks:

-- 325 study abroad programs in more than 70 countries are offered by the Study Abroad Office in the College of Arts and Sciences (2015).
+- More than 400 study abroad programs in 70 countries are offered by the Study Abroad Office in the College of Arts and Sciences (2018).

 - $3,356,900 was awarded for study abroad from the College of Arts and Sciences and the Kenan-Flagler Business School (2013-2015).